clantant/censys_takehome/README.md

 `go build` at root level
 `./mys_sweepsy $IP $PORT`
 Then success or failure to connect to the given IP and port for MySQL will print to the console.

+## Test
+`go test ./...` will test the process for building the connection string, validates failures when IP or Port are not acceptable.